 - Often our couples are international – contact us for how we’ll keep family and mates who cant be there in the wedding loop on the day.

 - We edit every single image, so expect 3 – 5 weeks for delivery

 - If you request it we’ll post a sneek peek of shots online a few days after the wedding

-- We are amongst a very small group of professional wedding photographers who use LIGHT.
+- We use LIGHT.
 That means if it pours, the sky is black, or you are indoors we will still get perfect, spectacular images of your wedding, rain, hail or shine.

 QUESTIONS TO ASK YOUR WEDDING PHOTOGRAPHER

 When considering a photographer ( and supplier ) we strongly advise a couple of questions, because a flashy website doesn’t always equate to the expertise, knowledge and experience to safely cover one of the most important events of your life.

 - Wet weather experience – if your shooter is a natural light specialist, and your wedding moves indoors, how will they photograph, use flash etc so your images aren’t a) 80’s disco and b) completely black

 - All the shots from a few weddings – ask to see the whole suite of 500 – 800 shots from a wedding.
 Every image, from details, setup, documentary, portrait, family group shots, ceremony, bridal party, reception arrival and guests should be strong from a few weddings – even light and shade on faces at a ceremony will bring ‘autopilot’ photographers undone

 - Ask your event and reception planners what their policy on wet weather is – then you have all your options covered